Edith the Fair: Early life

 Edith was born circa 1025, and is thought by some to have been a daughter of Thorkell the Tall and his wife, a daughter of Ethelred the Unready.

 Marriage

 Edith may have been the mother of Harold's daughter Gunhild of Wessex, who became the mistress of Alan Rufus, and Gytha of Wessex, who was taken by her grandmother to Denmark in 1068.
-Gytha was addressed as "princess" and married the Grand Duke of Kiev, Vladimir II Monomakh.
+Gytha was addressed as "princess" and married Grand Prince of Kiev Vladimir II Monomakh.

-Though Harold is said to have lawfully married Ealdgyth, the daughter of Earl Ælfgar, the widow of the Welsh ruler Gruffydd ap Llywelyn, that marriage in spring 1066 is seen by most modern scholars as one of political convenience.
-Mercia and Wales were allies against England, and the marriage gave the English claims in two very troublesome areas, also gave Harold Godwinesson a marriage deemed "legitimate" by the clergy, unlike his long time common law marriage with Edith the Fair.
+Though Harold is said to have lawfully married Ealdgyth, who was the daughter of Earl Ælfgar and the widow of the Welsh ruler Gruffydd ap Llywelyn, the marriage in spring 1066 is seen by most modern scholars as one of political convenience.
+Mercia and Wales were allies against England, and the marriage gave the English claims in two very troublesome areas, also gave Harold Godwinson a marriage deemed "legitimate" by the clergy, unlike his long-time common-law marriage with Edith the Fair.

-Walsingham visionary

-Flint identifies Edith as the visionary known colloquially as "Rychold" or "Richeldis de Faverches", who authored Our Lady of Walsingham.
-The identification of Edith as the Walsingham visionary is rooted in his belief that the earlier date of the shrine's foundation, given by Richard Pynson as 1061, is credible.
-Pynson's history, which is given in a narrative poem known as the Pynson Ballad, had been previously thrown out by historians on the grounds it was unreliable as an oral narrative, but Flint defends the ballad on the grounds that Pynson was a respected historian, employed by King Henry VII, who also collaborated with John Leland.
-Flint contests the theories of J.C.
-Dickinson (1959) on the grounds that the 1131 Norfolk Roll, which Dickinson claims refers to the foundation of the shrine, actually refers to the foundation of the Priory of the Austin Friars, which preceded the foundation of the Walsingham Shrine (see p. xxii).
-He also notes that Edith Swanneshals was known within the court as "Rychold", meaning "fair and rich", and the appellatory title given by Pynson could therefore refer to the Anglo-Saxon Queen—a reference which is consistent with the original date given in the Pynson Ballad as 1061, for Edith Swaneshals was the Lady of the Walsingham Manor in this period (p. xxvii).
-Flint therefore establishes Edith Swaneshals as a Christian queen and the legitimate spouse of Harold Godwinson; as well as defending her Christian character as the probable visionary of the Shrine of Walsingham.
-In defending Edith's Christian character Flint cites her friendship with Wulfstan of Worcester.